Get Involved

 A time of return

-So many of us are feeling it now: the deep call back to the land, to each other, and to the wider community of life; the longing to restore those ways of being that support the healthy flourishing of both human culture and natural ecosystems.
+So many of us are feeling it now: the deep call back to the land, to each other, and to the wider community of life; the longing to restore those ways of being that support the flourishing of both human culture and natural ecosystems.

 One-planet possibilities

+We’ve lived on the land in community, and tasted the many joys of a life rich in connection to nature and tribe.
 We’ve experienced the sense of meaning and purpose that comes with enacting a direct, creative and holistic response to the multiple crises of our times.

-We know that genuinely affordable, healthy and beautiful low-impact homes can easily be built, that low-cost, high-quality, nature-based lifestyles can easily be created, that regenerative ways of growing food are easily applied, and that a host of other one-planet solutions exist which can comfortably meet human needs while respecting ecological limits.
+We know that genuinely affordable, healthy and beautiful low-impact homes can easily be built; that low-cost, high-quality, nature-based lifestyles can easily be created; that regenerative ways of growing food are easily applied; and that a host of other one-planet solutions exist which can comfortably meet human needs while respecting ecological limits.
+And we believe that everyone who wants to embrace these possibilities should have the opportunity to do so.

 Sadly, despite clear demand for land-based community living here in the UK, remarkably few thriving communities exist, and the obstacles to their creation—financial, bureaucratic, and social—remain formidable.
+Most would-be pioneers can't find a path out of the matrix of modernity, and many feel their dreams of one-planet living forever out of reach—while they remain trapped in unaffordable housing, their mental health plummets, and their cost of living soars.

-Our mission is to forge a broad pathway back onto the land, and to provide robust support for all those ready to walk that path.
+The Land-Based Living Collective seeks to change this.
+Our mission is to forge a broad, accessible pathway back onto the land and into land-based community, and to provide robust support for all those ready to walk that path.

 Land-based futures

-We aim to shape a near-term future in which land-based living is recognised as a legitimate and valuable contribution to our cultural tapestry—where hundreds of thriving communities across the UK demonstrate that humans can live harmoniously together as beneficial participants within natural ecosystems.
+We’re working to become an enabling organisation dedicated to building a vibrant network of land-based settlements all across these green isles, empowering individuals and groups on the journey back—and forward—home to the land.
+We aim to shape a near-term future in which low-impact land-based living is recognised as a legitimate and valuable contribution to our cultural tapestry—where hundreds of thriving communities across the UK demonstrate that humans can live harmoniously together in ways that contribute positively to the healing of natural ecosystems while also providing a low-cost, high-quality way of life.

 A renaissance of land-based culture

-Our food, shelter, stories, identity, culture—all emerged from intimate relationship with the particular bioregions we inhabited, giving us a pervasive sense of belonging to the land and to the wider web of life, as well as a deeply felt duty of care towards it.
+For 99% of our human existence we lived close to the land, immersed in natural living systems, deeply connected to the enlivening rhythms of the earth.
+Our food, shelter, clothes, stories, identity, culture all emerged from intimate relationship with place, giving us a pervasive sense of belonging to land, tribe, and the wider web of life—as well as a deeply felt duty of care towards it.

-Fast forward to the present and we find that in the UK today 84% of us live in cities, almost entirely cut off from the land-base, while even in the countryside most villages are largely extensions of suburbia—only tenuously connected to the land around them.
+Fast forward to the present and we find that in the UK today 84% of us live in cities, while even in the countryside most villages are largely extensions of suburbia—only tenuously connected to the land around them.
+Almost all of us are cut off from direct engagement with and participation in the life of the land, estranged from our evolutionary milieu and severed from the shared ground of our embodied existence.

-Consequently, the open countryside lies mostly empty of people—and, increasingly, of wildlife too—given over to industrial farming, corporate estates, and a conservation paradigm that too often seeks to maintain landscapes in an artificially depleted state—in terms of both human and ecological richness.
+Consequently, the open countryside lies mostly empty of people—and, increasingly, of wildlife too—given over to industrial farming, corporate estates, and a conservation program that too often seeks to maintain landscapes in an artificially depleted state—in terms of both human and ecological richness.

 The great turning

-For too long has the narrative of separation, and the socio-political systems it has spawned, divided us—from the living earth, from each other, and from our own authentic possibilities for wellbeing, natural abundance and joy.
+For too long now has meaningful access to land been denied to all but the few.
+For too long has the narrative of separation—and the socio-political systems it has spawned— divided us from the living earth, from each other, and from our own authentic possibilities for wellbeing, natural abundance and joy.

-For too long have the many complex strands connecting us to the rich web of life, community and meaning been systematically broken—only to be replaced by synthetic and often toxic substitutes which we have then been forced to pay for.
+For too long have the many complex strands connecting us to the web of life, community and meaning been systematically broken—only to be replaced by synthetic and often toxic substitutes which we have then been forced to pay for.
+For too long has our basic right to subsist been stripped from us, and the means for creating lives of quiet dignity and wholesome sufficiency taken out of our hands.

 But enough is enough.

-It’s time to forge a path back home to the living earth and to each other, to re-member the life-nourishing ways of being our indigenous souls still carry like precious seeds ready to be planted in the dark soil.
+It’s time now to loosen the chains that have for too long bound us to an economic and political system that no longer serves life in any meaningful way.
+It’s time to forge a path back home to the living earth and to each other, to re-member the life-nourishing ways of being our indigenous souls still carry like precious seeds ready to be planted in the fertile soil.

-For we believe that only from within a deeply restored relationship with our own earth-rooted selves, each other, and with the wider web of life can we embody a renewed sense of natural reverence for this miracle of life we are part of and begin to heal the wounds of our ravaged world.
+The Land-Based Living Collective has come together to contribute to this great turning—the deep project of our times.
+For we believe that only from within a deeply restored relationship with our own earth-rooted selves, with each other, and with the wider web of life, can we as a species find a renewed sense of natural reverence for this miracle of life we are part of and begin to heal the wounds of our ravaged world.

 Islands of coherence